 Research in coastal urban ecology has focused mostly in near-shore terrestrial environments, presenting more than 68% of articles.
 These have focused on urban environments (e.g. Parzych et al. 2016), anthropogenic constructions (Günel 2018), green areas (Callaghan et al. 2018) and urban watersheads (Pinheiro & Hokugo 2019).
 Intertidal areas presented 17.30% of the publications.
 Some of these focused on coastal defenses (e.g. Jonkman et al. 2013), estuarine and shallow coastal systems (Kuwae et al. 2016), estuarine mullet in an urban harbor (Naidoo et al. 2016) and predation on a threatened coastal seabird (Greenwell et al. 2019).
 Near-shore coastal benthic habitats accounted for 3.38% and included studies such as those which assess community structure (e.g. Holloway & Connell 2002; Eddy & Roman 2016), impacts of light on communities (Bolton et al. 2017) and spatial distribution patterns (e.g. Heery et al. 2018 for the giant Pacific octopus (Enteroctopus dofleini).
 Studies which focus on pelagic environments near the coast account for only 1.69% .
 These relate mostly to sea water studies such as Zhen et al. 2007 and ocean thermal energy (Wang 2010).
 Coastal atmosphere showed 8.86% of total articles published (e.g. aerosol: Castro et al. 1999; PM10 pollution episodes: Vicente et al. 2012; atmospheric deposition: Shanquan et al. 2016; and chemical composition of fine-aerosol fraction: Theodosi et al. 2018).
+It is evident that the low number of articles that study marine environments determines a low variability within the same habitats studied.
+In particular, only near-shore terrestrial environments presented a great variability in studied habitats.

 Coastal urban ecology in, of, and for the city.

 Paradigms in, of, and for the city have been addressed globally (Fig. 5).
 The focus in the city is represented in more than 60% of articles, including 37 countries.
 The US showed the highest number of articles with 29 publications (e.g Way et al. 2004, Eddy & Roman 2016, Maguire & Fulweiler 2019).
 The focus of the city is shown at a lower percentage than the previous paradigm, with 20.25% of publications and performed in 21 countries.
 The US also dominated this paradigm with 9 articles (e.g. Gasper et al. 2011, Douglas et al. 2012, Burger et al. 2017).
 Research addressing the for the city paradigm represented 19.41% of total articles and came from 25 different countries.
 China presents six articles (e.g. Li et al. 2011, Peng et al. 2011, Li et al. 2017), which is the highest number of papers in a country which addresses this paradigm.
+This indicates that coastal urban ecology is dominated by research with a focus in the city and only few countries have attend to develop the three paradigms.

 Paradigms in, of, and for the cities have shown differences, not only in the total number of articles published (143, 48, and 46, respectively) but also in their first year of publishing and subsequent tendencies (Fig. 6).
 In this way, it is not until 2004 that the paradigm for the city appeared in coastal urban ecology studies (Patz et al. 2004).
 Before that, the paradigm in the city (since the beginning with Barcelona 1979) dominated this research area, with some occurrence of the paradigm of the city since 1997 (Belant 1997).
 The three paradigms show to be increasing in the number of publications during the last decade, although the paradigm in the city is doing it faster than the others.
+This could result in an even larger gap between the number of publications focused on each paradigm.